harrycresswell/cu/content/blocks/_index.md

 Personally, I like to think of Blocks as commonly used design patterns, which global styles, compositions and utilities don’t necessarily account for.
 For example, there is no pre-existing HTML `<card>` element and although we may be able to create a card using utilities alone, handling this level of complexity with a `.card` block makes life easier.

-*cu.css* includes 4 blocks, the CSS for which can be found in `assets/scss/blocks`.
+*cu.css* includes a handful of blocks to get you started.
+The CSS for which can be found in `assets/scss/blocks`.